 - Pain, discharge, and bleeding from the anus (from gonorrhea in the anus)

-- Redness, itching, or discharge of/from the eyes (from gonorrhea in the eye)
+- Redness, itching, or discharge of the eyes (from gonorrhea in the eye)

-- Joint swelling and skin rash (from gonorrhea in the joints)
+- Joint swelling and skin rash (from gonorrhea in the joints and in the blood)

 How is gonorrhea diagnosed?